 Please check out the brief video above, to learn what this premium collection is all about—the video will give you a glimpse into all the content in this collection, including history and background, planting tips, specific plant profiles, recipes, nutrition and health information, and resources to help you be the best food gardener you can be.

 Garlic is a staple in cooking throughout the world.
 In Asia, thought to be the birthplace of garlic, it's still used heavily in almost all cuisines.
 Most Middle Eastern and European cooks use it daily and it's definitely a mainstay in Chinese cuisine.
 Although sparingly used in northern Italy,… READ MORE

 Garlic is easier to grow than you might think.
 In fact, home gardeners have grown garlic in every state in the United States, including Alaska and Hawaii!
 Hence, there are varieties of garlic suited for every climate.
-Hardneck varieties prefer long, cold winters, so are better for northern climates,… READ MORE
+Hardneck varieties prefer long, cold winters, so are better for northern climates, while softneck varieties are great for hotter areas.
+READ MORE

 Nitrogen-rich fertilizers are best for garlic, so choose an organic fertilizer such as bloodmeal, chicken manure, or a synthetic fertilizer that's high in nitrogen.
-We recommend getting your soil tested to see which nutrients your soil is lacking.
-Check with your local university or garden… READ MORE
+READ MORE